lab1092/blender-manual_ja/manual/3d_interaction/navigating/3d_view_options.rst

    The Background Image panel.

-Blender manages this feature through the :guilabel:`Background Image` menu on the view properties panel (:kbd:`N`).
-The option box at the top of this panel toggles the :guilabel:`Background Image` feature on/off.
+Blender manages this feature through the *Background Image* menu on the view properties panel (:kbd:`N`).
+The option box at the top of this panel toggles the *Background Image* feature on/off.
 By default, there is only space for one image.
 The settings can be accessed by :kbd:`LMB` the white triangle.

 Once enabled, you can add an image by selecting an existing datablock, or loading a new image.
-The :guilabel:`Axis` menu defines which views the image will appear in.
+The *Axis* menu defines which views the image will appear in.
-Additional images can be added by :kbd:`LMB` the :guilabel:`Add Image` button.
+Additional images can be added by :kbd:`LMB` the *Add Image* button.
 When the image is loaded, the following settings become available.

 Source